please note that this page is not available on mobile phones

 artist lead with

-Friends of the Earth Northern Ireland asked me to work with them in developing an artistic response addressing the crisis at Lough Neagh, the largest body of water in the UK and Ireland, that had became eutrophic with algae bloms and a site of ecocide in the summer of 2023.
+Friends of the Earth Northern Ireland asked me to work with them adopting my artistic response of 'Meeting The Lough On Its Own Terms', addressing the crisis at Lough Neagh, the largest body of water in the UK and Ireland, that had become eutrophic with algae blooms and a site of ecocide in the summer of 2023.
 The complexity of how the Lough became eutrophic presents a text book case in the converging dynamics of power, influence, and conflict of interests, that have developed over decades, if not centuries, around Lough Neagh and the watershed.

-The following is to give you a sense of the immersive environment, as we shift our focus to the microbial realm, meeting the Lough on it's own terms, that we are developing as a video and sound installation, whilst developing a sculptural apparatus that speaks to the flows of power of a particularly neoliberal sort.
+The following is to give you a sense of the immersive environment, as we decentre the human and shift our focus to the microbial realm 'meeting the Lough on it's own terms' in a video and sound installation.
+With a sculptural apparatus that speaks to the flows of power of a particularly neoliberal sort, passing through such a vulnerable ecosystem, that includes the cyanobacteria, migrating eels, chironomid flies, pollan fish, and the multitudes teeming with life in Lough Neagh, as well as us humans.

-The project overall operates itself as a system, with the ongoing collective writing project, and diagramming sessions, informing everything else, with several outcomes:
+The project overall operates itself as a system, with several components that all feed into one another.

 -